bwhitesell/alphafold3-pytorch-lightning-hydra/README.md

 - <a href="https://github.com/luwei0917">Wei Lu</a> for catching a few erroneous hyperparameters

-- <a href="https://github.com/amorehead">Alex</a> for the PDB dataset preparation script!

 - <a href="https://github.com/milot-mirdita">Milot</a> for optimizing the PDB dataset clustering script!

-- <a href="https://github.com/amorehead">Alex</a> for basically writing the entire gargantuan flow from parsing the PDB all the way to the molecule and atomic inputs for training

 - <a href="https://github.com/vandrw">Andrei</a> for working on the weighted PDB dataset sampling!